 Trying anything on your own is a daunting feeling.
 Especially if you feel totally out of your element and completely unsupported.
 I also believe that women were not created to raise children all alone.
 We need the help of a

 Failure is such a powerful concept.
 Many of us have grown up fearing this above all else.
 It is crucial to take the power away from this idea.
 “I have not failed, I have just found 10,000 ways that don’t

 Who/what I was: A raging perfectionist.
 A workaholic.
 Stressed, anxious, sick all the time.
 People pleaser.
 People fearer.
 Self hater.
 Then I had a baby.
 My perfectionism ramped up to the nth degree (sorry, former math teacher too) and was

 I hope you can find something here that is useful to you.
 (Like the dog in the gif… but even better, yeah?).
 The blue bar above is everything I’m working on, while the pic links give you some background info.
-I truly look forward to connecting with you here or on the Watch Mom Try Facebook page as you try things out for yourself or suggest other things to try.
+I truly look forward to connecting with you here as you try things out for yourself.

 Written on December 27, 2013, continued from Part 1.

 I was truly excited about the midwife program at NUH, and loved what I heard at the class they held.
 However, it took me FOR-EV-ER to get back home to the hotel that night, and it looks like we will be living even further away when we get our apartment.
 It also took me hours to locate the class (I went early to make sure I knew where I was going) and the main office for OB/GYN appointments was so packed, no room to sit anywhere, people standing everywhere.
 Chaos.
 I don’t even know if I would be going there for my appointments, but the whole experience was just too much for me.
 So back to the drawing board.